Lung cancer remains a leading cause of cancer-related mortality worldwide and presents a significant concern in the field of respiratory care.

 10. The treatment of most patients with small cell carcinoma includes what?

-11. What is the he most effective way to prevent lung cancer?
+11. What is the most effective way to prevent lung cancer?

-It is a type of lung cancer characterized by tumor occurrence at the level of the small airways, often masquerading as a pneumonia.
+A type of lung cancer characterized by tumor occurrence at the level of the small airways, often masquerading as pneumonia

 15. What is a mass?